AdobeDocs/commerce-learn.en/help/site-management/create-gift-card-product.md

 >[!VIDEO](https://video.tv.adobe.com/v/3427128?learn=on)

-## Create a gift card with a simple payload using curl
+## Create a gift card with a simple payload

+Create the gift card by using the API to send the following POST request using cURL.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \